gentilijuanmanuel/gentilijuanmanuel.github.io/src/content/post/terry-davis-part-3.md

 - [The Digital Human - Devotion](https://podcasts.apple.com/ar/podcast/the-digital-human/id524041020?i=1000522495173):
   BBC podcast.
 It takes as a starting point the tragic death of Terry in The Dalles, Oregon.
-From the repercussion of the report of his death (at the beginning, a _homeless_ NN that after the infinite calls of his fans became a human with name, surname and a strange and beautiful story behind), attempts to analyze both the creator and the created from several prisms begin: technical, artistic, religious, psychological.
+From the repercussion of the report of his death (at the beginning, a _homeless_ that after the infinite calls of his fans became a human with name, surname and a strange and beautiful story behind), attempts to analyze both the creator and the created from several prisms begin: technical, artistic, religious, psychological.
 - [The Internet Archive](https://archive.org/details/TerryADavis_TempleOS_Archive/fan+media/videos/TempleProgramming+(UCnrwMVe-6Q_wT1k5378oXpA)/20190725+-+Xy1aBvPJtVo+-+TempleOS+Assembly+Tutorial+-+Creating+a+Function/20190725+-+Xy1aBvPJtVo+-+TempleOS+Assembly+Tutorial+-+Creating+a+Function.f303.webm):
-  an exhaustive collection of almost all the bits that Terry produced in the digital world: YouTube videos that are no longer available (for some reason Terry deleted everything before he died, leaving only the last recording before his death), documents with his appearances on forums, written reflections, tutorials, TempleOS ISO images...
+  an exhaustive collection of almost all the bits that Terry produced in the digital world: YouTube videos that are no longer available, documents with his appearances on forums, written reflections, tutorials, TempleOS ISO images...
   A puzzle of information.